hashcloak/research/awesome universal snarks.md

 - Speed up by multi-opening solution,introduced by [Efficient polynomial commitment schemes formultiple points and polynomial](https://eprint.iacr.org/2020/081.pdf)

-Definition of soundness needs more thought : binding the maximum degree require variable degree bounds
+Definition of soundness needs more thought :
+- standard definition of special soundness : Interact arbitrarily with an update oracle to set the SRS .
+- [interactive definition by Sonic](https://eprint.iacr.org/2019/099.pdf),page 5: given an initial one and update in one-shot fashion .

 Discussion of security models and hardness assumptions :
+- [updatable knowledge soundness]https://smeiklej.com/files/crypto18.pdf), page 22

 Discussion of security and efficiency: